 Incidental Fees: Some courses or programs of study may impose fees for a variety of purposes.
 Some programs/courses, for example, may require testing fees or professional credentialing or contributions to support events relevant to the organization or course program of study.
-Some courses or programs may require students to purchase individual supplies or materials necessary for projects, learning activities, or external assessments.
+Courses or programs may require students to purchase individual supplies or materials necessary for projects, learning activities, or external assessments.

 Non-Credit Fees: Fees are established for various non-credit courses and programs based on the delivery cost of the course or program.
-These 'fees' may be separate or included as the cost for enrolling in the course or program of study.
+These fees may be separate or included as the cost for enrolling in the course or program of study.

-Refunds: Fees are refundable before the course starts and through the end of its 100% tuition refund period if a refund is applicable
+Refunds: Some fees are not refundable but most are refundable before the course starts and through the end of its 100% tuition refund period.